Mark-MDO47/AudioPlayer-YX5200/README.md

 ![alt text](https://github.com/Mark-MDO47/AudioPlayer-YX5200/blob/master/images/YX5200_AA20HFJ616-94_Jim.png "YX5200 Chip JC AA20HFJ616-94 used in SILVER SOLENOID RBG")
 - Using .playMp3Folder() worked on the first few calls but I had trouble making it work when interrupting a playing sound.
 I tried a bunch of things (but not every combination) and finally gave it up and now use the most basic of functions .play().
   - Also *.wav files start faster after a command to play.
 Apparently there is some overhead to start an *.mp3 file.
 It was a small delay but noticeable in the RBG project.
+  - Because there are restrictions on *.wav file formats that work with the YX5200, I wrote  [WAV_hdr_YX5200.py](#wav_hdr_yx5200 "WAV_hdr_YX5200.py") to check that the *.wav files meet those restrictions.
-  - Because the .play() function requires specific filenames and orders of file copies, I wrote copyem.py to help me get the files into the SD card in the correct order.
+  - Because the .play() function requires specific filenames and orders of file copies, I wrote [copyem.py](#copyem "copyem.py") to help get the files into the SD card in the correct order.
 - While doing the above experiments I had the impression that turning ACK on (default at this time) made it more likely to have the trouble above.
 I turned ACK off in the .begin(mySoftwareSerial, false, true) call.
 - Sometimes there was a delay in the BUSY pin registering after starting a sound.
 So far all the delays I have documented were <= 40 milliseconds.
 Since my code wants to do things (LED-related) faster than that, I put in code to force a fake BUSY for the first 250 milliseconds after starting a sound.
 Probably overkill.
 - Some of my readings indicate that there are knock-off clones of the YX5200 module that may not implement all the functions properly.
 My guess would be that they have an out-of-date set of firmware.
 At least some of these clones used a red LED to indicate sound playing instead of the blue LED used on the genuine YX5200.
 My modules did have a blue LED, but this is not necessarily a guarantee that they were genuine, so it is possible the problems I had were due to using a knock-off clone.